 Browse the list of American history games for fun activities kids can play.
 These games are available immediately online, and most of the games are one-player.
 When kids play the games, they learn American history without even realizing it!
-Scroll down for your desired topic or time period.

 Find more in General History & Geography Games.

 Kids learn American History the fun way by playing this computer game: American History Lux.

 The Library of Congress offers interactive activities on Amazing Americans, Jump Back in Time, Explore the States, Join America at Play, and See, Hear and Sing.

 Play Who Is That? and guess the correct president.
 Another game at a different site, Name That President, has you identify the presidents by their picture.

 Watch from a selection of movies on leaders and events in African-American History.

 Take this online quiz on state abbreviations, capitals, and locations.
 Or click here for a game where you identify the highlighted state.

 American History Games: the 1500s

 Hernando De Soto explored Florida in 1539 and claimed it for Spain.
 The University of South Florida has several short movies (2-3 minutes each) online documenting this progression of events, and you can watch them here.
 Also available for download is a DeSoto Activity Book from the DeSoto National Memorial Park.
 Some of the activities might be park-specific, but the majority of it is full of fun, well-illustrated, engaging activities for learning the history of DeSoto’s exploration and discovery.